 - complete the process for ordination as required by the New England Area of the Northeastern Region of the Christian Church (Disciples of Christ) or the Metropolitan Boston Association of the Massachusetts Conference of the United Church of Christ

-The Committee meets with each candidate at least two times per year.
+The team meets with each candidate at least two times per year.
 These meetings are structured to question, support, challenge, bless, and love the candidate at each phase of the discernment and ordination process.

 In past years, our community has ordained: